Help Medicare & Medicaid Clients Secure SNAP Benefits

 Many Medicare clients qualify for food stamps through the Supplemental Nutrition Assistance Program.
 How can insurance agents coordinate SNAP benefits for Medicare and Medicaid beneficiaries?

 All health insurance agents help clients secure the primary medical coverage they need.
-Great agents like you present quality Medicare plans and any additional products, like ancillary, annuities, or long-term care, to create the best bundle of coverage for each client!
 You can take your exceptional service a step further by informing clients about beneficial programs like SNAP.

 Let’s take a look at this program and why it’s important your Medicare clients know about it.